 Decision made: 20th April 2020

 Online Student Panels to remain an option for students.
-ACTION: There will need to be a conversation with the New head of registry.
-More accessable for students.
+ACTION: There will need to be a conversation with the New head of the registry.
+More accessible for students.
 Gives them options to choose from which enables them to be as comfortable as possible when in a panel.

 Keep online awards content.
-More accessable if content is online furing/post awards evenings.
-Awards become more accessable and viewable at any time to students without cost.
+More accessible if content is online during/post-awards evenings.
+Awards become more accessible and viewable at any time to students without cost.